How to Spatchcock A Chicken

 - You can use the removed backbone to make homemade gravy, or jus as you are roasting the chicken.
 Or save it for stock!

-- They are easier to carve!
+- Spatchcocked poultry is easier to carve.
 The shape of chicken makes it much easier to remove the legs properly and remove the breasts from the bone.

-- I also find that spatchcocked chickens are much easier to season consistently, as they lay completely flat.
+- Easier to season consistently, as the poultry lays completely flat.
 You don’t have to worry about not reaching every crevice of the cavity or getting behind every nook and cranny.
 It’s all out in the open.

 How to Spatchcock a Chicken:

-I highly recommend investing in a good quality instant thermometer (this one is particularly amazing for roasting).
-It really does make a world of difference!
+I highly recommend investing in a good quality instant thermometer (I highly recommend Thermoworks brand).
+It makes a world of difference.
 You’ll never overcook or undercook a chicken again once you have one of these at your disposal.

-If you’re looking for recipe inspiration, be sure to try this simple spatchcock chicken recipe or this Middle Eastern roast chicken.
+If you’re looking for recipe inspiration, be sure to try this simple spatchcock chicken recipe or this Middle Eastern roast chicken next.

 How to Spatchcock A Chicken